amazon-ion/ion-docs/rfcs/inline_symbols.md

 string or symbol value.
 Tools such as [PartiQL](https://partiql.org/) that are designed to work with Ion will not recognize custom representations as maps, meaning that convenient syntax meant to work with key/value data will not function as expected.

+### Structs with ordered fields

+Structs cannot have a length of one byte.
+An empty struct will occupy zero bytes while a struct with a single field will have a minimum of two bytes (one for the field name and one for the value).
+Ion 1.0 uses a length code of 1 to instead indicate that the struct's fields appear in ascending order by symbol ID.
+The Ion 1.0 [struct encoding spec](amzn.github.io/ion-docs/docs/binary.html#13-struct)
+states:

+> Binary-encoded structs support a special case where the fields are known to be sorted such that
+> the field-name integers are increasing.
+This state exists when L is one.

+We cannot trivially offer the same special case for [structs with inlineable field names](#0xf4-structs-with-inlineable-field-names).
+Field names which are defined as inline text will not have a symbol ID by which they can be ordered.
+While other encodings could be substituted (for
+example: "fields appear ordered lexicographically by their text"), the value proposition of such alternatives is unknown.
+As such, Ion 1.1 reserves the `Length=1` encoding for a future version of Ion to leverage.